PhilChodrow/PIC16A/syllabus.md

 Quizzes are timed, and typically allow approximately 5 minutes per question.
 Quizzes are due at 11:59pm on the day of lecture.
 For example, a typical quiz on a Wednesday might consist of 2-3 questions, and can be taken in any contiguous 15-minute period that ends before 11:59pm that Wednesday.

-The lowest 7 quiz grades will be dropped.
-Lectures, lecture notes, and required readings will always be posted at least 48 hours before the quiz is due.
+**The lowest 5 quiz grades will be dropped.** Lectures, lecture notes, and required readings will always be posted at least 48 hours before the quiz is due.

 ## Project